mdacach/deck-of-cards/README.md

 ### Containerize

-We could make the project easier to run and develop by using Docker.
+We could make the project easier to run and develop by using container solutions such as Docker.

 ### Property-based testing

-Some of the tests (such as CardFromString) could be improved by using [Property-based testing](https://earthly.dev/blog/property-based-testing/).
+Some tests (such as CardFromString) could be improved by using [Property-based testing](https://earthly.dev/blog/property-based-testing/).

 ### Idempotency of create